oracle/dotnet-db-samples/samples/README.txt

 Autonomous Database
 ===================
-Sample 1: Demonstrates how to connect managed ODP.NET to Oracle Autonomous Database.
+ODP.NET Core Samples: Demonstrates how to connect ODP.NET Core to Oracle Autonomous Database via a console and an ASP.NET Core web app.
-Sample 2: Demonstrates how to connect unmanaged ODP.NET to Oracle Autonomous Database.
+Managed ODP.NET Samples: Demonstrates how to connect managed ODP.NET to Oracle Autonomous Database via a console and an ASP.NET web app.
-Sample 3: Demonstrates how to connect ODP.NET Core to Oracle Autonomous Database.
-The sample is located in the .NET Core subdirectory.
+Unmanaged ODP.NET Sample: Demonstrates how to connect unmanaged ODP.NET to Oracle Autonomous Database via a console app.

 Client Factory
 ==============